-The President, or the student conduct officer, may impose an immediate emergency removal (hereafter, “removal”) prior to the resolution of a charge of violation of the rules of conduct on the charged student.
+The President, or the student conduct officer, or coordinator may impose an immediate emergency removal (hereafter, “removal”) prior to the resolution of a charge of violation of the rules of conduct on the charged student.
 This removal includes the immediate exclusion from the institution and all of the institution’s campuses, sites, locations, and property of a student for an interim period whenever the president determines that this is required to:

-- ensure the safety and well-being of members of the institution’s community,
+- Ensure the safety and well-being of members of the institution’s community;

 10.4.11 Conditions of Emergency Removal and Hearing